 1.1 Welcome to the Course

-This first section explains what the course is all about.
+This first section explains what the Adobe Photoshop course is all about.
 I'll explain all the topics we'll cover in the next three hours, and I'll tell you what you need to get started.
-Pretty much all you need is just a copy of Photoshop—you don't need any design experience because I'll start from zero, assuming no knowledge of Photoshop or design.
+Pretty much all you need is just a copy of Photoshop—you don't need any design experience because I'll start from zero, assuming no knowledge of the software or design.

 "If you've never opened up Photoshop, or you've opened it and you've struggled with it, follow me and I will show you the best ways to make beautiful images in Adobe Photoshop. "